 In preparing a case for failing to provide a specimen, each aspect of the evidence should be considered by an expert motoring law solicitor to identify weaknesses in the prosecution case and whether a defence is available.

-Kang & Co Solicitors have expert motoring law solicitors and barristers with considerable experience in defending cases of failing to provide a specimen for analysis throughout the country.
+Kang & Co Solicitors have expert motoring law solicitors, paralegals and barristers with considerable experience in advising and / or defending cases of failing to provide a specimen for analysis throughout the country.

 We represent clients for failing to provide a specimen for analysis nationwide from our offices in Birmingham, London and Milton Keynes.